dlbewley/dlbewley.github.io/_posts/2016-11-14-OpenShift-Cluster-Metrics-and-Cassandra-Troubleshooting.md

   - Nope.
 I don't see a param in `/usr/share/openshift/examples/infrastructure-templates/enterprise/metrics-deployer.yaml`

 - How best to create a reliable cassandra liveness probe? [ref1](https://bugzilla.redhat.com/show_bug.cgi?id=1386406)

+- Can I enable JMX or otherwise get [Sysdig](https://sysdig.com/) to tell about the memory health of the JVM?
+Currently I do not see any GC info.